addiva-elektronik/addiva-elektronik.github.io/_drafts/2023-01-16-training-routing.md

 ## IP Masquerading

-What most users call their home "router" is actually a *Brouter* and IP masquerading firewall.
-In this exercise we learn how to activate the masquerading.
+As you may have heard, there aren't enough IPv4 addresses to go around.
+Though it must have seemed like a stretch back in the 70's, it turns out that the 4 billion address pool is way too small to allocate an address for all the stuff we have connected to the internet.

+For this reason, your home gateway usually has a single publicly routable IP address which is shared by all the computers, phones, and smart toasters connected to it.
+This process of sharing an IP address is known as *masquerading*, and in this exercise we will learn how to activate it.

 ### Exercises